Published On: Mar 05 2013 11:10:53 AM CSTUpdated On: Mar 11 2015 01:00:00 AM CDT

 1964: The movie "Becket," starring Richard Burton as Thomas Becket and Peter O'Toole as King Henry II, premieres in theaters.
 The movie would go on to earn the Academy Award for Best Adapted Screenplay, and was nominated for 11 other awards, including Best Picture, Best Director and twice for Best Actor, for both Burton and O'Toole.

-1955: Oscar F. Mayer, the Bavarian-born American entrepreneur who founded the processed-meat company that bears his name, dies in his sleep at the age of 95 in Chicago, Ill.
+1955: Oscar F. Mayer, the Bavarian-born American entrepreneur who founded the processed-meat company that bears his name, dies in his sleep at the age of 95 in Chicago, Illinois.

 1952: Author Douglas Adams, best known as the author of "The Hitchhiker's Guide to the Galaxy," which began in 1978 as a BBC radio comedy before developing into a series of five books that sold more than 15 million copies in his lifetime, is born in Cambridge, England.
 Adams, who also wrote the novels "Dirk Gently's Holistic Detective Agency" and "The Long Dark Tea-Time of the Soul," died of a heart attack at the age of 49 on May 11, 2001.

-1950: Bobby McFerrin, the Grammy-winning singer and conductor best known for his 1988 hit song "Don't Worry, Be Happy," is born in Manhattan, N.Y.
+1950: Bobby McFerrin, the Grammy-winning singer and conductor best known for his 1988 hit song "Don't Worry, Be Happy," is born in Manhattan, New York.

-1950: Film director Jerry Zucker (center), who directed the movies "Airplane!," "Top Secret" and "Ruthless People" with Jim Abrahams (left) and his brother David Zucker (right), is born in Milwaukee, Wis.
+1950: Film director Jerry Zucker (left), who directed the movies "Airplane!," "Top Secret" and "Ruthless People" with Jim Abrahams (right) and his brother David Zucker (center), is born in Milwaukee, Wisconsin.
 Zucker also went on to direct the movies "Ghost," "First Knight" and "Rat Race," and co-wrote the scripts for the "Naked Gun" movies.

 1946: Rudolf Höss, the first commandant of the Nazis' Auschwitz concentration camp, is captured by British troops.
 He was hanged in 1947 following a trial in Warsaw.